GENERAL STRUCTURE

 - Improved mechanical advantage

-- Reduced friction during movement
+- Reduced friction during your movement

 CALCANEAL PROCESS